Bothy

 A bothy is a basic shelter, usually left unlocked and available for anyone to use free of charge.
 It was also a term for basic accommodation, usually for gardeners or other workers on an estate.
-Bothies are found in remote mountainous areas of Scotland, Northern England, Ulster and Wales.
+Bothies are found in remote mountainous areas of Scotland, Northern England, Ulster, and Wales.
 They are particularly common in the Scottish Highlands, but related buildings can be found around the world (for example, in the Nordic countries there are wilderness huts).
-A bothy was also a semi-legal drinking den in the Isle of Lewis.
+A bothy was also a semi-legal drinking den on the Isle of Lewis.
 These, such as Bothan Eòrapaidh, were used until recent years as gathering points for local men and were often situated in an old hut or caravan.

+Definition

-In Scots law, bothies are defined in law as:
+In Scots law, bothies are defined as: